pocomane/brewed-in-the-apocalypse/bita.md

   it reaches 0
 - On Fail, decrease one related harms, delete it if it reaches 0

+Which harms may be curated by a specific action will be listed by the scenarist before the roll.
+If they are not what the player expected, ey can decide to rollback and do something else.

 __Remove a temporary harm__ - when enough time is passed for a temporary harm to be heal, ask to the scenarist, if ey agree, you can remove it.
 Any harm can be temporary if the scenarist decide it can heal on its own over time.